-Our cash, cash equivalents and investments as of March 31, 2024, were \$8.8 million.
-As discussed further below and elsewhere in this Quarterly Report, we expect that our current funds will be sufficient at least through June 30, 2025 for us to: (1) continue to conduct and conclude our first-in-human clinical trial with our MNPR-101-Zr radiopharmaceutical program; and (2) advance our MNPR-101-RIT preclinical programs into the clinic.
+Our cash, cash equivalents and investments as of June 30, 2024, were \$7.1 million.
+As discussed further below and elsewhere in this Quarterly Report, we expect that our current funds will be sufficient at least through August 31, 2025 for us to: (1) continue to conduct and conclude our first-in-human clinical trial with our MNPR-101-Zr radiopharmaceutical program; and (2) advance our MNPR-101-RIT preclinical program into the clinic.
 We are in the process of winding down the camsirubicin Phase 1b clinical trial and the preclinical development of MNPR-202 due to focusing our finite financial resources on our radiopharmaceutical programs.
 We will require additional funding to further advance our clinical and preclinical programs and we anticipate that we will seek to raise additional capital within the next 12 months to fund our future operations.

 Our primary funding source over the past three years was sales of shares of our common stock under at-the-market sales programs through Capital on DemandTM Sales Agreements with JonesTrading Institutional Services LLC ("Jones Trading").
-For the three months ended March 31, 2024, we sold 2,545,305 shares of our common stock at an average gross price per share of \$1.29 for net proceeds of \$3,194,310, after fees and commissions of \$81,932.
-There have been no additional sales of shares of our common stock after March 31, 2024 through the date of this filing.
+For the six months ended June 30, 2024, we sold 2,545,305 shares of our common stock at an average gross price per share of \$1.29 for net proceeds of \$3,194,310, after fees and commissions of \$81,932.
+There have been no additional sales of shares of our common stock since March 31, 2024.